FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_otis.md

 * **Otis.Die** - death sound.
 Derived from **Barney.Die**
 * **Otis.FireDesertEagle** - firing Desert Eagle.
 Derived from **NPC.DesertEagle**

+### Notes

+{{% hint info %}}
+The Otis model from Opposing Force doesn't have a submodel with gun gone, unlike Barney.
+It means that when Otis drops the gun on his death the 'gun holstered' submodel is set on the model, i.e. the gun is still visible holstered on the dead body.

+To address this issue Featureful SDK implements a check for the presence of submodel 4 on the gun bodygroup.
+While submodel 1 is 'gun holstered', submodel 2 is 'gun drawn' and submodel 3 is 'donut', the submodel 4 is supposed to be 'no gun'.
+If the submodel 4 exists it's getting set on the Otis model when he drops the gun.
+If there're less than 4 submodels on the gun bodygroup it still uses the old behavior (setting 'gun holstered' submodel) to maintain backward compatibility with the default model.
+{{% /hint %}}

 ### Entity template examples

 {{% tabs %}}